Improved generalization bounds for binary linear classification via isoperimetry: Introduction

 Given a large $n$, we show that uniform generalization errors concentrate around their expectation in many settings, and the residual terms tend to zero.
 Hence, our strategy for analysing a uniform generalization error is a divide-and-conquer one; we characterize the behaviour of a uniform generalization error in terms of its expectation, which may be small or large.
 If both the expectation and residual converge to zero, then we conclude that the empirical risk minimization problem \eqref{eq:empirical} is a good alternative to the population risk minimization problem \eqref{eq:population}.
 On the other hand, if the residual converges to zero, but the expectation does not, then the empirical risk minimization problem does not serve as a good approximation of the population risk minimization, and we can identify that the cause of the difficulty is not the random behaviour of uniform generalization errors but the essential difficulty represented by expected uniform generalization errors.

 Such a strategy is reasonable and even classical since the evaluation of expected uniform generalization errors is a classical problem in statistical learning theory.
 For example, the Rademacher complexity argument is a very established strategy to give estimates for the expectation \citep{ledoux1991probability,bartlett2002rademacher,wainwright2019high,bach2024learning}, and it is straightforward to derive such a bound in our settings (see Proposition \ref{prop:rademacher}).
-Regarding the residual term, McDiarmid's inequality is a well-known and convenient approach to evaluating it.
-If the loss function $\ell$ is bounded, then McDiarmid's inequality yields an explicit and simple residual $\|\ell\|_{\infty}\sqrt{\log(1/\delta)/2n}$ \citep[e.g., see][]{bach2024learning}.
-The order of this residual is much smaller than that of the Rademacher complexity bound, and thus we can characterize the behaviour of a uniform generalization error by its expectation as the main term.

-However, McDiarmid's inequality estimates the residual term much greater than the expectation term obtained by the Rademacher complexity argument when $\ell$ is Lipschitz but unbounded.
-For example, unbounded losses (logistic or hinge) combined with unbounded $\bX_{i}$ are realistic and often of interest, but McDiarmid's inequality is not directly applicable.
-Even if $\bX_{i}$ is bounded, the residual is of order $\calO(L(R_{\bw}\|\|\bX_{i}\|\|_{L^{\infty}}+R_{b})\sqrt{\log(1/\delta)/n})$.
-Since the expected uniform generalization error is of order $\calO(L(R_{\bw}\|\|\bX_{i}\|\|_{L^{2}}+R_{b})/\sqrt{n})$ by the Rademacher complexity argument, the residual dominates the bound in Eq.~\eqref{eq:ConcAroundExp}.
-Hence, if $\ell$ is unbounded, McDiarmid's inequality does not capture the concentration of uniform generalization errors around their expectation well.
+Therefore, estimates of the residual term are crucial for evaluating the stochastic behaviour of uniform generalization errors precisely.

+The boundedness of loss functions is a widely employed assumption for deriving clean estimates of the residuals.
+Under this assumption, one can directly apply McDiarmid's inequality to obtain an explicit and simple residual term $\|\ell\|_{\infty}\sqrt{\log(1/\delta)/2n}$ \citep[e.g., see][]{bach2024learning}.
+On the other hand, although the boundedness of $\ell$ yields a tractable statistical complexity estimate for the problem, this assumption excludes typical loss functions that render the empirical risk minimization problem \eqref{eq:empirical} a convex optimization problem.
+Intuitively, this assumption on $\ell$ makes the problem statistically tractable but computationally intractable.

+Therefore, we are motivated to examine the concentration of uniform generalization errors under unbounded loss functions that render $\Risk_n(\bw,b)$ convex.
+The logistic and hinge loss functions are typical examples of such loss functions; they correspond to logistic regression and the soft-margin support vector machine, which are central topics in binary linear classification within machine learning.
+These problems are computationally tractable, but their statistical complexities have been scarcely investigated.
+Although the concentration for general unbounded loss functions has been studied \citep{adamczak2008tail,van2013bernstein,lederer2014new}, previous bounds centre around the scaled expectations of uniform generalization errors and contain residual terms that may diverge in realistic scenarios (see Section \ref{sec:discussion}).
+In particular, since the motivating loss functions are Lipschitz continuous, we focus on Lipschitz continuous $\ell$ to circumvent the difficulties encountered in previous studies on empirical processes with unbounded loss functions.